Search

 When prompted to share his experience of scaling the start-up, Nelson acknowledges that just as there are benefits of being a pioneer in an emerging field such as legal-tech, there are struggles as well.
 While he did not face competition in the Kenyan legal marketplace from other entrepreneurs, raising funds from investors was an uphill battle for him.

-This is because, in Kenya and Africa, investors and incubator programmes are not keen on funding fin-tech.
+This is because, in Kenya and Africa, investors and incubator programmes are keen on funding fin-tech.
 They prefer to fund legal-tech start-ups in more established markets such as in the USA or the UK.
 As a result, despite Kenya’s thriving start-up ecosystem, Nelson struggled to scale the platform.

 ‘’A stroke of luck, coupled with perseverance in the face of adversity, brought me in contact with HiiL’s Justice Accelerator’’ ~ Nelson Nkari